apache/sedona/docs/tutorial/sql.md

 SedonaKepler exposes APIs to create interactive and customizable map visualizations using [KeplerGl](https://kepler.gl/).

 !!!Note
-	To use SedonaKepler, GeoPandas and KeplerGL must be installed.
-We recommend the following installation commands:
+	To use SedonaKepler, install sedona with the `kepler-map` extra:
 	```
-	pip install 'pandas<=1.3.5'
-	pip install 'geopandas<=0.10.2'
-	pip install keplergl==0.3.2
+	pip install sedona[kepler-map]
 	```

 This tutorial showcases how simple it is to instantly visualize geospatial data using SedonaKepler.